 - Sourcing Authors

-This means setting a strategy that's relevant to demand/search.
-By putting in that work and not just recreating the tutorial content of others, DigitalOcean has been blessed with highly novel content.
+They set a strategy that's relevant to search demand.
+By putting in that work and not just rehashing the tutorial content of others, DigitalOcean has been blessed with highly novel content.
+Novel content ranks better.

-Those undertaking this sort of effort can accept ideas from writers, but most won't be all that original, and fewer will be messaged in a way that it's going to draw long-term traffic.
-It's best to have a gatekeeper that's strong in social and keyword strategy.
+They can accept ideas from writers, but most won't be all that original.
+Fewer will be messaged in a way that it's going to draw long-term traffic.
+It's best to have a gatekeeper that's rock-solid in search and social strategy.

-Based on that, the trust investment on a per-tutorial basis could be seen as upwards to $1,000 rather than $200.
+Based on that, the real investment on a per-tutorial basis is closer to $1,000 than $200.
 That's in stark contrast to $10 TextBroker copy, right?
 But it's worth every penny.

 Say the brand gets 20% of the value from the tutorials themselves.
-Tutorial content is fairly evergreen content.
+Tutorial content is pretty evergreen.
 If it attracts 100 prospects per month from Google results in 1 lead, that's not the total value.

 Many will say "hey, I only got 100 visits, this was a bust".
-But truly "evergreen" content lasts 10 years or more (with the occasional, pro-active update (which I include in that editing budget).
+But truly evergreen content lasts 10 years or more with the occasional, pro-active update (which I include in that editing budget).

 100 visits * 12 months * 10 years = 12,000 visits